sanskrutic/Expense-Tracker-AI-Agent/README.md

 🚀 Overview

-This project automates personal expense tracking and reporting by combining no-code automation (n8n) and AI summarization (OpenAI / Gemini).
+This project automates personal expense tracking and reporting by combining no-code automation (n8n) and AI summarization.

 ✅ Daily: Logs your expenses into Google Sheets by parsing bank transaction messages or via manual entry.
 ✅ Weekly: Every Sunday at 9 pm, sends a summary email of total expenditure and top 2 biggest expenses.